Building a Simple Form (37 min)

 4. Click on the button and select the alignment icon.
 You can choose from a variety of alignment options.

-The alignment applies to the button’s parent container.
-In this case, the parent container is the form element.
+The alignment applies to the button’s parent container, which, in this case, is the form element.

 10 Creating a Condition

-When creating conditions it is important to understand that the conditions should be assigned to the field that triggers the condition and not the field that is affected.
+When creating conditions, it is crucial to understand that they should be assigned to the field that triggers the condition, not the affected field.

 1. Click on the Radio element and select the gear icon.
 The element settings menu opens.